 Browse Exhibits (44 total)

-This is an iconographic study of the Aztec deity Chantico, goddess of the familial hearth, fire, and volcanoes.
+This is an iconographic study of Aztec goddess Huixtocihuatl (Weesh-toe-SEE-wattl).
+Huixtocihuatl was the Aztec goddess of salt, salt water, and those who made salt.

 This page discusses the iconography, materials. and context of a jaguar-eagle teponaztli drum currently displayed at the Museum of Natural History

 Macuilxochitl was the God of flowers, games, songs and dance.
 He was associated with happiness, the sun rise and fertility.
 Macuilxochitl can be indentify by his visual attributes and primary sources descriptions.